The Last Thing He Wanted (film): Plot

 Elena reluctantly agrees to meet with her absentee father, Dick.
-She deduces that he’s still involved in trafficking illegal contraband, but also realizes that he is suffering from dementia.
+She realises he is still involved in trafficking illegal contraband, but also that he is suffering from dementia.

-She embarks on Reagan’s campaign trail.
-In Cincinnati, she uses her acquaintance with Helena Shultz to get a seat at the table of her husband, Secretary of State George Shultz during Helena’s birthday party.
-She attempts to question him but he stonewalls her until a staffer intervenes.
+Elena embarks on Reagan's campaign trail.
+In Cincinnati, she uses her acquaintance with Helena Shultz to get a seat at her husband, Secretary of State George Shultz's table during Helena's birthday party.
+Elena attempts to question him but he stonewalls her until a staffer intervenes.

-In Houston she meets with General Gus Sharp who had previously identified American shell casings in El Salvador as coming from a stockpile in Missouri.
+In Houston, Elena meets with General Gus Sharp who had previously identified American shell casings in El Salvador as coming from a stockpile in Missouri.
 She shows him surveillance photos of shipping containers, which Sharp identifies as surplus arms from various National Guard units, including the 20th Special Forces.

 Elena receives a call that Dick has been hospitalized.
 She hands off her assignment to her friend Alma and goes to Florida to take care of him.
-Dick begs her to meet his business associate, Sedlow, for an important deal that he has setup.
-She reluctantly agrees to effectively become an arms dealer, allowing her to investigate the story from the inside.
-Sedlow gives her specific instructions for how to deliver a large arms shipment to Costa Rica.
-She is to receive payment in traveler’s checks, but upon arriving in Costa Rica the buyer, Jones, shorts her, also paying in cocaine.
-When the cargo pilot she flew in with leaves without her, Jones drives her to San Jose.
-She seizes an opportunity to take his gun and vehicle, driving herself the rest of the way.
-When leaving Costa Rica she discovers the passport she was given has the name Elise Meyer.
-She manages to depart, narrowly avoiding trouble when her cab driver is stopped by security with her bag containing the cocaine and gun; the bag has her father’s male name on it, so the cab driver is arrested.
+He begs her to meet his business associate, Barry Sedlow, for an important deal that he has set up.
+Elena reluctantly agrees to meet Sedlow, allowing her to investigate the story from the inside.

+Sedlow gives Elena specific instructions for how to deliver a large arms shipment to Costa Rica.
+She is to be paid in traveler's checks, but upon arriving the buyer, Jones, shorts her, also paying in cocaine.
+When the cargo pilot she flew in with leaves without her, Jones drives her to San José.
+She seizes the opportunity to take his gun and vehicle, driving herself the rest of the way.

+When leaving Costa Rica, Elena discovers the passport she was given has the name Elise Meyer.
+She manages to depart, narrowly avoiding trouble when her cab driver is stopped by security with her bag containing the cocaine and gun; it has her father's name on it, so the cab driver is arrested.